Pentadome/Pentadome.Intersoftware.CodeChallenge/README.md

 Run `npm run serve` in the same directory.

-Run `dotnet run` on "Pentadome.Intersoftware.CodeChallenge".
+Run `dotnet run` on "/Pentadome.Intersoftware.CodeChallenge".